From Devlin "Duck" Hodges to Mason Rudolph and back, the Steelers fall to the Jets - Mash Viral

-You can call it, "From duck to Mason and vice versa, a history of affliction."
+You can call it, "From duck to bricklayer and vice versa: a tale of misfortune."

 The Steelers have traveled a very thin line with their two inexperienced quarterbacks this season, posing as many ups and downs of starting for the first time in the NFL.

-In this game, Devlin Hodges He was shot after throwing two interceptions in the first two quarters, only to be thrown there when Mason Rudolph He was injured late in the third quarter.
+In this game, Devlin Hodges He was thrown after throwing two interceptions in the first two quarters, only to be thrown again when Mason Rudolph He was injured late in the third quarter.

 The result was an offensive that worked on sudden attacks once again, as the Steelers lost to the Jets, 16-10, losing control of their own hopes of playoffs along the way.